adarshraj99/ML-DL.md/processes & keywords.md

 #### Evaluation Matrix:
+In every ML model training of any type, the goal is to minimise the loss (diffrence between the predicted and actual values).
-measure used to assess the performance of a machine learning model.
-Different tasks require different evaluation metrics, depending on the specific goals and nature of the problem. some types for regression, classification and clustering are:
+This is a measure to check performance of a machine learning model.
+Different models require different evaluation metrics, depending on the specific goals and nature of the problem. some types for regression, classification:

 ###### Classification: